ozzcodes/My-Portfolio/README.md

 * Created a malloc function library similar to that built into Linux packages
 * Recreated a 'cat' function also a popular command within the Linux terminal
 * Testing Suit for the DMTCP coordinator -> used to stress-test the PID name spacing implementation
-* Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and logic of the website
+* Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and the overall logic of the website
 * Created multiple game replica's using programming languages such as Python and Racket